Class D & E Licences

 The class E licence allows on-farm slaughter of 1-10 animal units* annually for direct sale to consumers.
 Sales are restricted to the region in which the meat was produced and operators are only permitted to slaughter their own animals.

 Class E Licences are only available when slaughter services are not available to the producer.
-These resources are available to determine whether there is a licenced establishment within 2 hours travel time of the farm:

 - Find a provincially licensed slaughter establishment (Interactive Map)

 - Printable list of licenced slaughter establishment (PDF)